 It is worth mentioning that individuals working abroad as au pairs, maids, construction workers, ship crew, and food service crew are some of the most in-demand workers all over the world.
 While this is beneficial to their respective families back home, the nature of their jobs puts them at a disadvantage as they are exposed to risks on a daily basis.
 In some cases, safety precautions are strictly observed, but there are instances wherein workers are forced to work under poor, sometimes inhumane, working conditions.
 There's no telling what can happen when the hardships of working abroad takes its toll on the body, so some form of safeguard should be put in place.
-Travel insurance has many types of coverage, the most popular of which are those that include payment of medical expenses from hospitalization and accidental death.
+Travel insurance has many types of coverage, the most popular of which are those that include payment of medical expenses from simply visiting a doctor, hospitalization and accidental death.
 Other non-life threatening coverage can also prove useful especially when the incident happens while en route to a particular country.
 This includes payment for a return trip and legal assistance, to name a few.
-In any case, an insurance coverage helps pay for any loss incurred if and when any untoward event occurs.
-A travel safety net ensures that rebuilding one's life after a fall wouldn't be a painful struggle.
+In any case, insurance coverage helps pay for any loss incurred if and when any untoward event occurs.
+A travel safety net ensures that rebuilding one's life after a fall wouldn't be such a painful struggle.

 Globelink International Travel Insurance Consultants Ltd. designed two types of policies for people (UK and EU residents) working abroad who are under 51 years old on a tight budget but looking for a comprehensive policy: